 This is a tenure-track position at the rank of Assistant Professor with a competitive salary and an excellent comprehensive benefits package including: health/vision/dental plans, spousal, domestic partner and/or dependent fee-waiver, access to campus child-care, defined-benefit retirement through the state system, and optional tax-sheltering opportunities.
 For a detailed description of benefits, go to http://hr.fullerton.edu/payroll_benefits/.

-California State University, Fullerton is an urban institution with one of the largest student enrollments (>38,000 students) in the 23-campus CSU system.
-CSUF’s location 22 km SE of metropolitan Los Angeles offers unique collaborative opportunities with other universities and governmental agencies in the southern California region.
+California State University, Fullerton is an urban institution with one of the largest student enrollments (>40,000 students) in the 23-campus CSU system.
+CSUF’s location 22 km SE of metropolitan Los Angeles offers unique collaborative opportunities with other universities and governmental agencies in the Southern California region.
 CSUF is a Hispanic-Serving Institution and ranks 1st in numbers of baccalaureate degrees awarded to Hispanics in California.

 The College of Natural Sciences and Mathematics (CNSM) is dedicated to the principle that student learning and research are closely linked.
 The balance between teaching and research is a key strength of the college, whose slogan is “Exploration by inquiry and learning through discovery.”
 Abundant collaborative research and teaching opportunities exist within CNSM, which houses abundant research and laboratory facilities and maintains up-to-date IT infrastructure for both research and teaching needs.
 CNSM is part of the Catalyst Center for the advancement of research in teaching and learning math and science, which brings together science and math education experts across two colleges and seven departments to advance research in teaching and learning.

 The Department offers a Bachelor of Science in Geology, Bachelor of Arts in Earth Science, Master of Science in Geology, and minor in Geology.
 The Department currently has approximately 160 undergraduate majors, 25 MS students and 10 full-time faculty.
 Fullerton’s location offers convenient access to coastal, mountain, and desert environments, providing many opportunities for geoscience education, High-Impact Practice instruction, and student training.
 Department faculty expertise includes petrology, sedimentation/stratigraphy, structure/tectonics, paleontology, surface processes, biogeochemistry, hydrology, and geophysics.
+In addition, the department has a long-standing interest in geoscience education, and is committed to serving a diverse student body from a variety of backgrounds, including those from groups that have been traditionally marginalized.
 Applicants are encouraged to visit http://geology.fullerton.edu/ for additional information.